dagbjorn/microcoffeeoncloud/README.md

 - AWSCloudFormationFullAccess
 - IAMFullAccess

-In addition to the managed policies above, also create the following inline policy:
+In addition to the managed policies above, create the following inline policy to get a few missing permissions:

  - Policy name: Inline\_Policy\_EKS_Cluster
  - Policy document: